Here are the most common questions asked at the Career Center. If you do not see your question here, please contact us.

 The Career Center is open 8:30 a.m.-5:00 p.m.
 Monday through Friday and is located in Andorfer Commons, Suite 229.
 Staff members are also available outside of normal office hours by appointment.

 Yes.
-Alumni can still access Warrior Jobs.
+Alumni can still have access to Handshake.
 You will need to create an alumni account and allow time for approval of your account.
-You must verify your email address before being approved.

 If you have a quick question or need a resume or cover letter critique, you are welcome to come to our Career Lab, Drop-in hours from 10 am to 3 pm Monday through Friday.
 (Note: drop-in hours are only hosted during the fall and spring semesters.)